-Ensure that only safe and necessary network services can be accessed from the internet.
+Cyber Essentials requires that organisations ensure that only safe and necessary network services can be accessed from the internet.

 Organisations should routinely:

 - Change passwords to difficult-to-guess, complex passwords - Prevent access to the administrative interface from the internet, unless the interface is protected by one of the following controls: - A second authentication factor, such as a one-time token - An IP whitelist that limits access to a small range of trusted addresses - Block unauthenticated inbound connections by default - Ensure inbound firewall rules are approved and documented by an authorised individual - Remove or disable permissive firewall rules quickly - Use a host-based firewall on devices which are used on untrusted networks, such as public Wi-Fi hotspots.